qq456cvb/doudizhu-C/README.md

 * We provide a Monte-Carlo-Tree-Search algorithm in https://github.com/qq456cvb/doudizhu-baseline
 * We provide a configured Dou Di Zhu mini-server in https://github.com/qq456cvb/doudizhu-tornado for you to play interactively.
 NOTE you should build the server and load pretrained model by yourself!
 Tutorial coming soon!
 * If you meet any problems, open an issue.

+## DouZero
+Recently, another algorithm called DouZero (https://github.com/kwai/DouZero) has been proposed, to whom may be interested in a strong DouDizhu AI.
+It is also an actively maintained open-source project.

 ## References
 See our paper https://arxiv.org/pdf/1901.08925.pdf.
 If you find this algorithm useful or use part of its code in your projects, please consider cite
 ```